cbartholomew69/Book_Lender/README.md

 A working app, hosted on the heroku with link, working app in our Github repo A Git repository hosted on Github, with no less than 30 commits.

-MVP Some of the MVP that was needed to complete the project:
+MVP that was needed to complete the project:

 A working create page that allows creating of a book The ability for users to create, edit, and delete their info